yashfren/yashfren.github.io/_posts/2025-08-15-ReportingTips.md

 ![Feedback I received](/assets/images/CPTS/feedback.png)

 Before a step-by-step report, I would like to cover some common pitfalls which are like FAQs or rules that I followed.
-I know these from looking at various reddit discussions, asking my friends several doubts about it and also reading the examiners feedback others received and were kind enough to share.
+I know about these from looking at various reddit discussions, asking my friends several doubts about it and also reading the examiner's feedback others received and were kind enough to share.

 After this I will cover a simple scenario and show how to write a report.